Therese Comodini Cachia: Professional career

 Therese Comodini Cachia is a lawyer by profession working in the field of human rights.
 She has represented victims of human rights violations since 1997 at multiple levels, through court proceedings at the Superior Courts of Malta as well as at the European Court of Human Rights in Strasbourg.
 Her clients have included private individuals, commercial entities, government agencies, as well as legislatively constituted bodies.

 In her law career she has acted as the legal advisor for several non-governmental organisations in Malta, including the Scout Association of Malta, the Maltese Confederation of Women Organizations, and the Mental Health Association of Malta.

-From 2008-2010 she advised and consulted the National Commission for Equality (NCPE) on the nature of European law and equality directives, assisted investigations on discrimination, and aided a variety of other research projects.
+From 2008 to 2010 she advised and consulted the National Commission for Equality (NCPE) on the nature of European law and equality directives, assisted investigations on discrimination, and aided a variety of other research projects.

 Comodini Cachia is currently a lecturer at the University of Malta teaching Human Rights Law.
 She also coordinates the Masters in Human Rights and Democratisation degree at the university.
 She has previously served as visiting lecturer at Utrecht University in the Netherlands and Viadrina European University in Frankfurt am Oder, Germany.